The Canadian Foundation for AIDS Research is the only national organization in Canada dedicated to privately funding HIV and AIDS research.

 - Since the beginning of the epidemic, nearly 30 million people have died of HIV-related causes.

 - In 2011, 330,000 children were diagnosed as HIV-positive.

 HIV in Canada

-- Over a 23% of Canadians who are HIV-positive are not aware of their status | Public Health Agency of Canada, 2008
+- More than a quarter of Canadians who are HIV-postive are not aware of their status.

-- According to a national study, more than half of grade 9 students wrongly believe that there is a cure or vaccine for AIDS | Public Health Agency of Canada, 2007
+- More than half of Canadian grade 9 students wrongly believe there is a cure for AIDS.